Choosing between electric tugs & electric towing tractors

-Electric tow tractors have been around for over three decades, during which time, factories, depots and warehouses have relied on them to mobilise tow trains and tow trolleys in milk-run transfers.
+Electric tow tractors have been around for over three decades, during which time, factories, depots and warehouses have relied on them to mobilize tow trains and tow carts in milk-run transfers.
 Here are some of the key benefits of a tow tug tractor:

 • Can travel over long distances, often at speed

 • Increase efficiency

 Electric tuggers, or tow tugs, are another solution for moving heavy-wheeled loads in various environments.
 While an electric tow tractor is typically designed for towing, electric tugs are designed to push, pull, steer and position loads – often in tight spaces.